Patrick-co/studio-ghibli-films/README.md

 <h2>Built With</h2>
 Visual Studio Code

+<h2>Support</h2>
+If you need any assistance, you can always personally reach out to myself through Github or my email: patricktaylec@gmail.com

 <h2>Contributing</h2>
 Bug reports and pull requests are welcome on GitHub at https://github.com/Patrick-co/studio-ghibli-films/.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.